chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 Now let us see where we are.
 First, the channel capacity does seem to be a valid notion for describing human observers.
 Second, the channel capacities measured for these unidimensional variables range from 1.6 bits for curvature to 3.9 bits for positions in an interval.
 Although there is no question that the differences among the variables are real and meaningful, the more impressive fact to me is their considerable similarity.
 If I take the best estimates I can get of the channel capacities for all the stimulus variables I have mentioned, the mean is 2.6 bits and the standard deviation is only 0.6 bit.
 In terms of distinguishable alternatives, this mean corresponds to about 6.5 categories, one standard deviation includes from 4 to 10 categories, and the total range is from 3 to 15 categories.
 Considering the wide variety of different variables that have been studied, I find this to be a remarkably narrow range.

+> If I take the best estimates I can get of the channel capacities for all the stimulus variables I have mentioned, the mean is 2.6 bits and the standard deviation is only 0.6 bit.
+>
+> Considering the wide variety of different variables that have been studied, I find this to be a remarkably narrow range.

 There seems to be some limitation built into us either by learning or by the design of our nervous systems, a limit that keeps our channel capacities in this general range.
 On the basis of the present evidence it seems safe to say that we possess a finite and rather small capacity for making such unidimensional judgments and that this capacity does not vary a great deal from one simple sensory attribute to another.

 ## Absolute judgments of multidimensional stimuli

 You may have noticed that I have been careful to say that this magical number seven applies to one-dimensional judgments.
 Everyday experience teaches us that we can identify accurately any one of several hundred faces, any one of several thousand words, any one of several thousand objects, etc. The story certainly would not be complete if we stopped at this point.
 We must have some understanding of why the one-dimensional variables we judge in the laboratory give results so far out of line with what we do constantly in our behavior outside the laboratory.
 A possible explanation lies in the number of independently variable attributes of the stimuli that are being judged.
 Objects, faces, words, and the like differ from one another in many ways, whereas the simple stimuli we have considered thus far differ from one another in only one respect.

+> Everyday experience teaches us that we can identify accurately any one of several hundred faces, any one of several thousand words, any one of several thousand objects, etc.
+>
+> A possible explanation lies in the number of independently variable attributes of the stimuli that are being judged.

 Fortunately, there are a few data on what happens when we make absolute judgments of stimuli that differ from one another in several ways.
 Let us look first at the results Klemmer and Frick [13] have reported for the absolute judgment of the position of a dot in a square.
 In Fig. 5 we see their results.
 Now the channel capacity seems to have increased to 4.6 bits, which means that people can identify accurately any one of 24 positions in the square.